Recent Immigrants Bring ‘A Bite’ Of Authentic Chinese Food And Culture

 That’s why they named their restaurant ‘A Bite of Beijing.’

-“This eating place isn’t always simplest serving the meals.
-However, it is also the subculture, Chinese culture,” said Li.
+“This eating place isn’t always the simplest place to serve meals.
+However, it is also a subculture, Chinese culture,” said Li.

-Even if people now realize their meals, they nonetheless locate that a few are reluctant to try it.
-Sou says there are times wherein her husband gives out meals free of charge inside the Northside Market, so people try it.
-Half of the time, people reject it.
+Even if people now know their meals, they nonetheless find that a few are reluctant to try them.
+Sou says there are times when her husband gives out meals free of charge inside the Northside Market, so people try them.
+Half of the time, people reject them.

-However, they’ve acquired support from their Chinese network and Canadian friends in Fredericton in each step of the manner.
+However, they’ve acquired support from their Chinese network and Canadian friends in Fredericton at every step.

-Coming from a huge city themselves, they have been amazed by Fredericton’s smalltown warm temperature.
-Even the mayor shares information approximately their new eating place on Facebook.
+Coming from a huge city, they were amazed by Fredericton’s small town’s warm temperature.
+Even the mayor shares information about their new eating place on Facebook.

-“We in no way idea the mayor might make an appearance on Facebook and submit such kind of data for us because in China, in big cities, we in no way thought [something like that] would happen to us,” Suo said.
+“We in no way think the mayor might appear on Facebook and submit such data for us because in China, in big cities, we in no way thought [something like that] would happen to us,” Suo said.

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.